jqhoogland/ilo-sona/README.md

 - Learn more about [Toki Pona](https://tokipona.org/)

 ## Contributing
-Details on how to contribute to `ilo-pona` will be provided soon.
+Details on how to contribute to `ilo-sona` will be provided soon.

 ## License
 [License Name](License URL)

----

-Remember, you'll need to replace `Banner image URL` and `License Name/URL` with appropriate details.